William Lorge

-William D. "Bill" Lorge (born August 31, 1960) is an American real estate broker, farmer, and Republican politician.
-He served ten years in the Wisconsin State Assembly, and was an unsuccessful candidate for Governor of Wisconsin in 2002.
+William D. "Bill" Lorge (born August 31, 1960) is an American educator, and Republican politician from Waupaca County, Wisconsin.
+He served ten years in the Wisconsin State Assembly, representing Wisconsin's 40th Assembly district from 1989 to 1999.
+He was also an unsuccessful candidate for the Republican nomination for U.S. senator and governor of Wisconsin in the 2000 and 2002 primaries.

+His father, Gerald Lorge, served 30 years in the Wisconsin Senate, from 1955 to 1985.

 Early life

 Born in Bear Creek, Wisconsin, Lorge graduated from Clintonville High School and then received his bachelor's degree from the University of Wisconsin-Madison.
 He also attended the Austro-American College in Vienna, Austria.

 Career

 Lorge has been a real estate broker and a farmer.
-He served as a Congressional aide and a Wisconsin state senate legislative assistant for his father.
-In 1984 he ran for the 14th District State Senate seat vacated by his father, losing in the primary to Joseph Leean.
+He served as a Congressional aide and a Wisconsin state senate legislative assistant for his father, Gerald Lorge.
+In 1984 he ran for the 14th District State Senate seat vacated by his father, losing in the primary to business owner Joseph Leean.
 He served in the Wisconsin State Assembly as a Republican from 1989 until 1999.
 A 1996 survey of legislators conducted by Madison Magazine rated Lorge poorly in several categories.
-In 1998 Lorge lost to Jean Hundertmark in the primary.
+In 1998 Lorge lost to business owner Jean Hundertmark in the primary.
 That same year, Lorge submitted the highest expense report of any member of the Wisconsin State Assembly.

 In 2002, Lorge entered the Republican gubernatorial primary, challenging incumbent Republican Governor Scott McCallum.
 He garnered only 8 percent of the vote, as McCallum was renominated.
+In 2004 Lorge ran for state senate. but failed to garner the required signatures to get on the ballot.

+In 2026, Lorge ran in the Republican primary for state Assembly in the 57th Assembly district, but lost in the primary to Kevin Krentz.